The City has budgeted for over 200 engineering projects under the City's annual Capital Works Program and maintenance programs for 2022/2023.

 Southern River Business Park

 Southern River Business Park is the largest commercial development project undertaken by the City of Gosnells to date.
 The four-stage, 51-lot project will generate new business and employment opportunities, boost the local economy and address demand for quality commercial and light industrial property in the City’s southern corridor.
 Net profits from the sale of lots will be reinvested into future projects in the City of Gosnells.
-Lots are now on sale and selling fast.
+All lots are now under offer, with civil construction work underway.

 Gosnells Oval